liaomengge/graphql/spec/Section 3 -- Type System.md

 **Input Coercion**

 The input to an input object should be an unordered map, otherwise an error should be thrown.
+This unordered map should not contain any entries with names not defined by a field of this input object type, otherwise an error should be thrown.

+The result of coercion is an environment-specific unordered map or record struct defining slots for each field of the input object type.

-The result of the coercion is an unordered map, with an entry for each input field, whose key is the name of the input field.
+For each field of the input object type, if the original value has an entry with the same name, and the value at that entry is a literal value or a variable which was provided a runtime value, an entry is added to the result with the name of the field.

-The value of an entry in the coerced map is the result of input coercing the value of the entry in the input with the same key; if the input does not have a corresponding entry, the value is the result of coercing null.
-The input coercion above should be performed according to the input coercion rules of the type declared by the input field.
+The value of that entry in the result is the outcome of input coercing the original entry value according to the input coercion rules of the type declared by the input field.

+Note: there is a potential semantic difference between the input value explicitly declaring an input field's value as the value `null` vs having not declared the input field at all.
+GraphQL services may optionally interpret these two cases differently if it is advantageous.

 #### Input Object type validation